suomela/types3/sample-data/README.md

 ## Scripts

-You can use `util/run-all.sh` to re-generate the JSON files.
+You can use `util/run-all.sh` to regenerate the JSON files.

 ## Authors